4.7 Youth work to foster social inclusion

 The purpose of YFU is to prepare young people over the world for their responsibilities and opportunities in a changing society in which people from different countries and cultures are becoming more interdependent.

 Most training covers the general development of youth workers, but some workshops and trainings for youth workers focus in particular on social inclusion.
 Some examples:

-The association Motief develops and organises training at the intersection of religion/ ideology and society.
-At the moment (2016) they organise (in cooperation with ‘Uit de Marge’) a training called “Young people, Islam and identity”.
+The association Motief develops and organizes training at the intersection of religion/ ideology and society.
+At the moment (2016) they organize (in cooperation with ‘Uit de Marge’) a training called “Young people, Islam and identity”.
 In this training youth workers develop a professional approach towards ideological identity and learn more about identity development of Muslim youth and the role of their organization in working met Muslim youth.

-Uit De Marge/CMGJ is The Flemish Network for youth work with disadvantaged children and young people.
+Uit De Marge is The Flemish Network for youth work with disadvantaged children and young people.
 Their training is aimed primarily at youth workers who work with these groups, but their trainings are also open to members of youth services and other sectors who work with vulnerable children and young people in a voluntary setting.
 They offer both general trainings for youth workers who work with disadvantaged groups, but also thematic trainings.
 Examples of thematic trainings are:

 All the organisations mentioned above are structural subsidised associations.
 They qualify for structural funding and project funding of the Flemish Government (Subsidies).
 They receive an annual grant of 80,000 euros and can request additional variable subsidies.
 See also chapter 5.6 for more information.

 Each structural subsidized youth association must submit an annual progress report which entails among others a financial report and an activity report.